 Aggression takes many forms, but extreme tailgating is the most common of the Polish motorway specialties.

 Polish governments bravely issue laws that even more forbid such practices.
 Unfortunately, no penalties follow.

 As usual we get a guideline instead of a law.

 Another words, these new laws will not be enforced, just like existing ones.
 They are merely a PR stunt to show the society that the government is doing something.

 Like I said vast majority of Polish drivers do not obey any rules.
 If penalties were introduced, politicians would loose votes.

 Driving on Polish dual carriageways and motorways is frustrating, because if you want to obey speed limits, you can’t overtake.

-So if you want to avoid potential scuffles with thugs, you will be stuck behind HGVs that do 90kph.
+So if you want to avoid potential accidents and scuffles with thugs, you will be stuck behind HGVs that do 90kph.
 The left lane (vast majority of Polish motorways have just two lanes) is reserved for those driving faster than speed limit.

 If you try to overtake at speeds around speed limit, they will dangerously tailgate and blink their high beam lights to let you know that you have to get out of their way immediately.

 It is heartbreaking to see people run for their dear lives when you approach them on the left lane.
 This shows how badly Polish law and state failed their citizens.
-The criminals run the show here.
+The criminals and idiots run the show here.